 “I know, and thanks.”

 My phone then starts to vibrate, so I pull away from my mom and look at it.
 It’s Abby again.
-She has texted me to say that she and her mom are heading into town to do some Christmas shopping and if my mom and I would like to come along.
+She has texted me to say that she and her mom are heading into town to do some Christmas shopping and she wanted to know if my mom and I would like to come along.

 I turn to my mom.
 “Lizzie and Mrs. Clawson want us to go Christmas shopping with them.
 What do you say?”